caltechlibrary/eprinttools/docs/ep3apid.md

 Unique ID to EPrint ID
 ----------------------

+Unique ids maybe standards based (e.g. ORCID, DOI, ISSN, ISBN) or internal (e.g. group ids, funder ids)

 - '/{REPO_ID}/doi/{DOI}' with the adoption of EPrints "doi" field in the EPrint table it makes sense to have a quick translation of DOI to EPrint id for a given EPrints repository.
+- '/{REPO_ID}/pmid/{PMID}' with the "pmid" field in the EPrint table, it refers to PubMed is an index of the biomedical literature.
+- '/{REPO_ID}/pmcid/{PMCID}' with the "pmcid" field in the EPrint table, PMCID an Identifier to each full-text paper in PubMed Central Archive
+- '/{REPO_ID}/creator-id' returns a list of creaator-id available in the eprints repository
 - '/{REPO_ID}/creator-id/{CREATOR_ID}' scans the name creator id field associated with creators and returns a list of EPrint ID
+- '/{REPO_ID}/creator-name' returns a list of creator names (family, given) in repository
+- '/{REPO_ID}/creator-name/{FAMILY}/{GIVEN}' returns a list of EPrint ID for the given creator using their family and given names
+- '/{REPO_ID}/creator-orcid' return a list of "orcid" associated with creators in repository
 - '/{REPO_ID}/creator-orcid/{ORCID}' scans the "orcid" field associated with creators and returns a list of EPrint ID
+- '/{REPO_ID}/editor-id' returns a list of editor ids available in the EPrints repository
 - '/{REPO_ID}/editor-id/{CREATOR_ID}' scans the name creator id field associated with editors and returns a list of EPrint ID
+- '/{REPO_ID}/editor-name' returns a list of editor names (family, given) in repository
+- '/{REPO_ID}/editor-name/{FAMILY}/{GIVEN}' returns a list of EPrint ID for the given editor using their family and given names
+- '/{REPO_ID}/contributor-id' returns a list of contributor ids available in the eprints repository
 - '/{REPO_ID}/contributor-id/{CONTRIBUTOR_ID}' scans the "id" field associated with a contributors and returns a list of EPrint ID
+- '/{REPO_ID}/contributor-name' returns a list of contributor names (family, given) in repository
+- '/{REPO_ID}/contributor-name/{FAMILY}/{GIVEN}' returns a list of EPrint ID for the given contributor using their family and given names
+- '/{REPO_ID}/advisor-id' returns a list of advisor ids in the eprints repository
 - '/{REPO_ID}/advisor-id/{ADVISOR_ID}' scans the name advisor id field associated with advisors and returns a list of EPrint ID
+- '/{REPO_ID}/advisor-name' returns a list of advisor names (family, given) in repository
+- '/{REPO_ID}/advisor-name/{FAMILY}/{GIVEN}' returns a list of EPrint ID for the given advisor using their family and given names
+- '/{REPO_ID}/committee-id' returns a list of committee id in EPrints repository
 - '/{REPO_ID}/committee-id/{COMMITTEE_ID}' scans the committee id field associated with committee members and returns a list of EPrint ID
+- '/{REPO_ID}/committee-name' returns a list of committee members names (family, given) in repository
+- '/{REPO_ID}/committee-name/{FAMILY}/{GIVEN}' returns a list of EPrint ID for the given committee member using their family and given names
+- '/{REPO_ID}/corp-ceator-id' returns a list of corp creator ids in the eprints repository
+- '/{REPO_ID}/corp-create-id/{CORP_CREATOR_ID}' returns the list of eprint id for the corporate creator id
+- '/{REPO_ID}/corp-ceator-uri' returns a list of corp creator uri in the eprints repository
+- '/{REPO_ID}/corp-create-uri/{CORP_CREATOR_URI}' returns the list of eprint id for the corporate creator's URI
+- '/{REPO_ID}/group-id' returns a list of group ids in EPrints repository
 - '/{REPO_ID}/group-id/{GROUP_ID}' this scans group ID and returns a list of EPrint IDs associated with the group
+- '/{REPO_ID}/funder-id' returns a list of funders in the EPrints repository
-- '/{REPO_ID}/funder-id/{FUNDER_ID}' returns a list of EPrint IDs associated with the funder's ROR
+- '/{REPO_ID}/funder-id/{FUNDER_ID}' returns a list of EPrint IDs associated with the funder
+- '/{REPO_ID}/grant-number' returns a list of grant numbers in EPrints repository
 - '/{REPO_ID}/grant-number/{GRANT_NUMBER}' returns a list of EPrint IDs associated with the grant number
+- '/{REPO_ID}/issn' - returns a list of ISSN in repository
+- '/{REPO_ID}/issn/{ISSN}' - returns a list eprint id for ISSN in repository
+- '/{REPO_ID}/isbn' - returns a list of ISBN in repository
+- '/{REPO_ID}/isbn/{ISBN}' - returns a list eprint id for ISBN in repository
+- '/{REPO_ID}/patent-number' - return a list of patent numbers in repository
+- '/{REPO_ID}/patent-number/{PATENT_NUMBER}' - return a list eprint ids for patent number in repository
+- '/{REPO_ID}/patent-applicant' - return a list of patent applicants in repository
+- '/{REPO_ID}/patent-applicant/{PATENT_APPLICANT}' - return a list eprint ids for patent applicant in repository
+- '/{REPO_ID}/patent-classification' - return a list of patent classificatins in repository
+- '/{REPO_ID}/patent-classification/{PATENT_CLASSIFICATION}' - return a list eprint ids for patent classification in repository
+- '/{REPO_ID}/patent-assignee' - return a list of patent assignee in repository
+- '/{REPO_ID}/patent-assignee/{PATENT_ASSIGNEE}' - return a list eprint ids for patent assignee in repository

 Change Events